WangLabCSU/geokit/README.md

 `rgeo` also provide some useful function to help better interact with GEO.

-- `show_geo` function: Require a geo entity id and open GEO Accession site in the default browser.
+- `geo_show` function: Require a geo entity id and open GEO Accession site in the default browser.
 - `log_trans` function: Require a expression matrix and this function will check whether this expression matrix has experienced logarithmic